 Hobbes correctly believed that an understanding of religion was crucial in solving the problem that beset the English state.
 His idea of a national religion in which the sovereign was head was a dangerous idea.

 As “G A J Rogers concurs” Hobbes materialism everything is either body or it is nothing, and his mechanical determinism soon brought a charge of atheism.
 Although it would be wrong to regard him as strongly religious, there is no reason to doubt his claim that he was an Anglican, albeit with Calvinist leanings.
-He is often seen as sanctioning absolutism, but he would reply that all he had done was to describe the way in which societies actually work and that unless was recognized the outcome would be disorder and social disaster”.
+He is often seen as sanctioning absolutism, but he would reply that all he had done was to describe how societies work and that unless was recognised, the outcome would be disorder and social disaster”.

-While his philosophical writings were more important that his religious leanings.
-Their impact was to be momentous.
+While his philosophical writings were more important than his religious leanings, their impact was to be momentous.
 His thoughts and emotions were a product of his environment and ideas remained in his brain long after they had been first stimulated.
 According to Hobbes, “words are wise men’s counters, they do but reckon by them, but they are the mony of fools.
 He believed that words must never be allowed to take a life of their own.
 He continues “the universe is corporal, body….
-And that which is not body, is no part of the world according to Roy Porter the implications were momentous, no spirit, no lords spiritual”.
+Moreover, that which is not body is no part of the world, according to Roy Porter, the implications were momentous, no spirit, no lords spiritual”.

 It is hard to separate Hobbes political views from his philosophical ideas.
 He was acutely aware of choosing his words well.
 He drew definite conclusions from the civil war.

-Hopefully, in the future, Dawson will include other 17th seventeenth-century philosopher in the Life series as it is important to place Hobbes within the wider context of modern philosophy.
-Bacon would be a good choice while it was Hobbes who developed the idea of mechanical determinism in the latter half of the 17th century, it was Francis Bacon (1561-1626) who was the actual founder of English materialism.
+Hopefully, in the future, Dawson will include another 17th seventeenth-century philosopher in the Life series as it is crucial to place Hobbes within the broader context of modern philosophy.
+Bacon would be a right choice while it was Hobbes who developed the idea of mechanical determinism in the latter half of the 17th century, it was Francis Bacon (1561-1626) who was the actual founder of English materialism.

 Frederick Engel's described Bacon as "The real progenitor of English Materialism.
-To him, natural philosophy is the only true philosophy, and physics based on the experience of the senses is the chief part of natural philosophy".
-"Hobbes had systematized Bacon, without, however, furnishing a proof of Bacon's fundamental principle, the origin of all human knowledge from the world of sensation.
+To him, natural philosophy is the only true philosophy, and physics based on the experience of the senses is the main part of natural philosophy".
+"Hobbes had systematised Bacon, without, however, furnishing proof of Bacon's fundamental principle, the origin of all human knowledge from the world of sensation.
 It was Locke who, in his Essay on the Human Understanding, supplied this proof”.

 Life Lessons from Hobbes.
 Hannah Dawson.
 Pan Macmillan.
 September 2013.-